10darts/documentation/reference/android/client/inotifications.rst

 .. java:method::  void openNotificationList(Context context)
    :outertype: INotifications

-   Start the proper intent to show notification list, the user has clicked on stacked notification
+   Start the proper intent to show notification list, the user has clicked on stacked notification.

    :param context: context to be used